Onboarding

 The home layout

-Everything writable roots at YOTHERE_HOME (default ~/.yothere, falling back to an existing ~/.relay).
+Everything writable roots at YOTHERE_HOME (default ~/.yothere).
 Its contents:

 Path What